*This post contains affiliate links.

 Phase 2: PARTIAL-ALPHABETIC learners typically…

 - can match some of the letters to their sounds (may know most of their letters, but not know more complex phonograms like sh, th, or ch)

 - rely heavily on context clues to help them read (pictures or sentence structure)

 - do not have strong decoding strategies to read unknown words

 - use partial cues to read words- example: they may use only the first and last letter to help them read a word, so block may be read back.

 In the partial-alphabetic phase, learning sight words is made a little easier, but “because their knowledge of the system is limited, and because they lack full phonemic segmentation ability, they process only partial-letter relations to form connections in learning sight words.”
 (145) Sight words can be learned in this stage, but Ehri suggests teaching similarly spelled sight words separately.
 For example, teach words like no and on at separate times to limit confusion.
 I also suggest to take it VERY slowly.

 In my Reading the Alphabet curriculum (designed for kids in this stage of letter knowledge), I only introduce one sight word a week.
-In the beginning of Kindergarten, ALuv and I only learn 2 new words a week.
-I’ve noticed if I give him more than 2, they don’t “stick” as well.
+In the beginning of Kindergarten, ALuv only learned 2 new words a week.
+I noticed very quickly that if I give him more than 2, they just didn’t “stick” as well.